 Workers at a job site can be injured or killed because of negligence and they have a right to sue.
 However, there are different types of claims that you may file.
 Our attorneys will help you figure out which ones will benefit you the most.

 - Workers’ Compensation.
 Claiming workers’ compensation is for injured workers on the site.
 They’ll be able to use their compensation benefits to help pay for medical bills.
 They may also seek other lawsuits, such as product liability, if they apply.
 This way, they are getting enough compensation to cover the costs of the accident.
+When filing for workers’ compensation, you do not need to show negligence.
+This means that whether you or someone else was at fault for your injuries, you can still file a claim to get compensation for your injuries and lost wages.

 You also have to consider the fact that a dangerous worksite can also injure non-workers.
 Innocent bystanders or people walking near the site could be hurt by falling objects.
 Workers and bystanders alike can file these types of claims.